Danielwinship/Smack/README.md

 # Smack
-This is a fully working clone of Slack.
+This is a fully working Slack clone.